Battle of Blackpool Sands: The battle

 After six days, the French fleet had not fully reassembled.
 Du Chastel and de Jaille conferred (Chateaubriand appears to have been absent) and decided to land and attack the English with the men they had at hand, which apparently consisted of only 200 men-at-arms.
 Du Chastel felt that the English position should be flanked, but de Jaille insisted on a frontal assault, accusing his fellow admiral of being afraid.
 Insulted, du Chastel ordered an immediate attack.

 The French disembarked and formed up to attack.
 Contrary to their usual practice, they did not deploy an advance screen of crossbowmen and the men-at-arms led the attack.
 As they advanced, they were shot at by English archers behind the ditch and pelted with stones by local women in the army.
 The main assault was made against the causeway but the French could not force the English back.
 An attempt was made to wade the ditch and, although some drowned, others succeeded in crossing.
 They were, however, unable to gain a foothold and were forced back.
 Eventually, the French gave up and attempted to retreat to their ships.
 Du Chastel, refusing to withdraw, was killed.
 Numbers of French were killed as they fled and a hundred prisoners were taken, including three lords and 22 knights.
 Among the captured were two of du Chastel's brothers.

 Aftermath

 News of the victory was sent to London and a service of thanksgiving was held in Westminster Abbey, attended by the king.
 On 25 May, Henry IV asked the Mayor of Dartmouth to send five of the prisoners to Nottingham for interrogation.
-He had discovered a plot against him by Margaret, Countess of Oxford, which involved a French force being landed and wished to know whether there was any connection with the Dartmouth raid.
+He had discovered a plot against him by Maud, Countess of Oxford, which involved a French force being landed and wished to know whether there was any connection with the Dartmouth raid.
 A Welsh esquire had also been captured, so possible connections to Owain Glyndŵr's revolt needed to be investigated.

 The battle had no lasting impact.
 There is an unconfirmed suggestion that Tanneguy du Chastel led a further, more successful, raid on Dartmouth later in the year to avenge his brother.
 Elsewhere on the Channel coast, French raids continued in 1404 and into 1405.